gbfragoso/Btree2pcode-machine/README.md

 numValues: Number of values in input file (include 0, see next section)

 # Input
-This program accepts as input an comma-separated text file that represents the nodes of a binary tree.
+This program accepts as input a comma-separated text file that represents the nodes of a binary tree.
 The root is the first value, left nodes (2 * pos + 1) and right nodes (2 * pos+2), where pos is the position of father in array.

 Example: